antonig/qbasic/README.md

 ![ansiview](https://github.com/user-attachments/assets/305431b8-dca8-4165-84e5-619c93fac47e)

-ANIGIF99.BAS  A VESA viewer for animated GIF files
+ANIGIF99.BAS  A 2003 VESA viewer for animated GIF files.
+I had to adapt it to LZW delayed clear dictionnary commands, that were not common back then.
+When dictionary is full the file should issue a clear, but someone found it could be practical to stop filling the dictionery and continue with what was already in it, this was an innovation in 2003 and i had no file sambpes then.
+Nowadays this prectice is common.
+OTOH I added the new file selector that works with DOSBox

 ![ball](https://github.com/user-attachments/assets/83135490-f0e1-436b-9b59-736fdba20e1e)